 Since Will Diaz is based on me, he ends up looking at the incident and trying to find answers.
 Will would like nothing more that to think someone from somewhere else is visiting us.
 That said, he’s also a realist.
 He understands that while life might be plentiful in the universe, Intelligence is probably a rare thing.
 He’s not even sure there’s intelligent life on Earth.
 But having a huge interest in space flight, he understands the huge issues with star travel.
 So when something appears in the sky and terrifies a group of teenagers, he goes hunting for the truth.

-The truth he finds is a lot closer to home, but it makes an alien invasion look like a picnic.
+The truth he finds is a lot closer to home, and it makes an alien invasion look like a picnic.
 It will be several books before it’s resolved.